Imaginationland Episode III

 "Imaginationland Episode III" is the twelfth episode in the eleventh season of Comedy Central's animated television series South Park.
 It originally aired on October 31, 2007.
 The episode was rated TV-MA LV in the United States.
-It is the third and final episode in a three-part story arc that won the 2008 Emmy for Outstanding Animated Program for One Hour or More.
+It is the third and final episode in a three-part story arc that won the 2008 Emmy for Outstanding Animated Program (For Programming One Hour or More).
 The three episodes were later reissued together, along with previously unreleased footage, as the uncensored Imaginationland: The Movie.

 In the episode, Stan and Butters engage in the battle of their lives as they fight the army of evil imaginary forces.
 Meanwhile, Cartman remains determined to get Kyle, and do good for his bet.